NJUAstrometry/NJUAstrometry.github.io/content/authors/zzhu/_index.zh.md

 ---
 # Display name
-title: Zi Zhu 朱紫
+title: 朱紫

 # Full name (for SEO)
-first_name: Zi
+first_name: 紫
-last_name: Zhu
+last_name: 朱

 # Username (this should match the folder name)
 authors:
-  - 朱紫
+  - zzhu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor
+role: 教授

 # Organizations/Affiliations
 organizations: